MichaelABryant/portfolio/README.md

 # [Project 1: US Vehicle Accidents EDA](https://github.com/MichaelBryantDS/US-Vehicle-Accidents-EDA)
 - Performed an exploratory data analysis on a dataset consisting of 2.9 million accident records and 47 variables
-- Cleaned data by imputation and by finding missing data through a Python library and API
+- Cleaned data by imputation and finding missing data through a Python library and API
-- Feature engineered by creating dummy variables for cateogrical and string data
+- Engineered features by creating dummy variables for cateogrical and string data

 <img src="Images/accident-severity-us-accidents.png">